 Accounts Payable audits all payment and reimbursement requests before issuing payments in accordance with College and federal policies and regulations.
 As part of the auditing process, the department ensures appropriate documentation is in place to support the business purpose of an expense in accordance with IRS regulations.

 Check Run Schedule

-Accounts Payable runs checks twice weekly, on Tuesday and Thursday morning, and checks are normally mailed on Wednesday and Fridays.
+Accounts Payable runs checks once a week, on Thursday morning, and checks are normally mailed on Fridays.
 During holiday weeks or inclement weather, the check run schedule may be changed.
 The campus community will be notified in advance when the schedule is changed.

 There is a 10-business-day turnaround on reimbursements and payment processing.
 Please allow at least 10 business days before contacting the office regarding the status of a payment.

 If a Centenary College check is lost or has not been received, contact Nikki Holmes at (318) 869.5126 so that a stop payment can be placed on the check.
 Please allow at least two weeks from the check date before requesting a stop payment, unless there is reason to believe the check has been stolen or misappropriated.
 Please know the vendor name, check amount, and approximate date the payment request was sent, so that we may identify the check more readily.

 The rate of 53.5 cents per mile is to be used for reimbursement requests for all mileage incurred on or after January 1, 2017.

 The College will reimburse employees for the use of their personal vehicle used for College business.
 Reimbursement will be at the effective date and rate published in this policy.